 - Project titled "Minimum variance hedging of American and European options using the binomial model" at TCS, Hyderabad under the guidance of M. Vidyasagar in the summer of 2009.
 Sponsored by the Indian Academy of Sciences.

 All of my papers are available in the public domain: either on arXiv, or on ECCC, or on both.
+A full list of publications can be found here.

 Publications